A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Introduction

 There are two ways to put this paper into perspective.
 First, it is the third paper in a series of five papers: the first two~\cite{SIS,SIS-II} introduce a logic called \emph{system $\BV$}, prove cut elimination for it, and show that \emph{deep inference} is necessary for having a cut-free deductive system for $\BV$; and the last two~\cite{SIS-IV,SIS-V} study system~$\NEL$, a conservative extension of $\BV$ with the exponentials of linear logic.
 The second way to look at this paper is that it finally answers the longstanding open question whether $\BV$ and pomset logic~\cite{retore:2021} are the same.

-Pomset logic has been discovered by Christian Retoré~\cite{retorePhD,retore:pomset} through the study of coherence spaces which form a semantics of proofs for linear logic~\cite{girardLL}, by observing\footnote{According to Retoré (cf.\ \url{http://www.lirmm.fr/~retore/PRESENTATIONS/pomset4michele.pdf}), this semantic observation is due to Girard.} that next to the two operations $\ltens$ (\emph{tensor} or \emph{multiplicative conjunction}) and $\lpar$ (\emph{par} or \emph{multiplicative disjunction}) on coherence spaces there are two other operations $\lseq$ and $\lqes$, which are non-commutative, obey $A\lseq B=B\lqes A$, and are self-dual, i.e., $\vlsbr<A;B>\lneg = \vls<A\lneg;B\lneg>$.\footnote{Observe that the order is \emph{not} inverted, as it is the case with other non-commutative logics, cf.~\S\ref{sec:related-work}.} Furthermore, there are linear maps $A\ltens B\limp A\lseq B$ and $A\lseq B\limp A\lpar B$.
+Pomset logic has been discovered by Christian Retoré~\cite{retorePhD,retore:pomset} through the study of coherence spaces which form a semantics of proofs for linear logic~\cite{girardLL}, by observing\footnote{According to Retoré (cf.\ \url{http://www.lirmm.fr/~retore/PRESENTATIONS/pomset4michele.pdf}), this semantic observation is due to Girard.} that next to the two operations $\ltens$ (\emph{tensor} or \emph{multiplicative conjunction}) and $\lpar$ (\emph{par} or \emph{multiplicative disjunction}) on coherence spaces there are two other operations $\lseq$ and $\lqes$, which are non-commutative, obey $A\lseq B=B\lqes A$, and are self-dual, i.e., $\vlsbr<A;B>\lneg = \vls<A\lneg;B\lneg>$.
+Furthermore, there are canonical linear maps from $A\ltens B$ to $A\lseq B$, and from $A\lseq B$ to $A\lpar B$.
 From this semantic observation, Retoré derived a a \emph{proof net} syntax, i.e., a graph-like representation of proofs together with a combinatorial \emph{correctness criterion} that distinguishes actual proofs among the considered space of graphs, together with a cut elimination theorem.
 However, he could not provide a sound and complete cut-free sequent calculus for this logic.

-System $\BV$ was found by Alessio Guglielmi~\cite{SIS,SIS:99}\footnote{The initial ideas of the inference rules have also been present in \cite{pomsetReport} even though not formulated as a proof admitting cut-elimination.} through a syntactic investigation of the connectives of pomset logic and a graph theoretic study of series-parallel orders and cographs.
+System $\BV$ was found by Alessio Guglielmi~\cite{SIS,SIS:99}\footnote{The initial ideas of the inference rules have also been present in \cite{pomsetReport} even though not formulated as a proof system admitting cut-elimination.} through a syntactic investigation of the connectives of pomset logic and a graph theoretic study of series-parallel orders and cographs.
 The difficulty of presenting this combination of commutative and non-commutative connectives in the sequent calculus triggered the development of the \emph{calculus of structures}~\cite{BV-CSL}, the first proper deep inference proof formalism.\footnote{An introductory survey on deep inference can be found in~\cite{AAT:str:esslli19}.}